LucestDail/MovieProject/README.md

 ## Introduction

-This repository is my first, closed-work, project.
+Currently, this project has been closed.

 ## DEMO

-Currently, this project has been closed.
 If you want to check this project, follow the below building step "How to run this source code" and try this url.
 [This url](http://localhost:8080/Movie/movie/board/index.do)